Causes can be shown by prepositions as well as by conjunctions and connectors. The prepositions vary slightly in meaning and use

 For more details of this usage, see 88.
 Exotic Grammar Structures 1, #7.

-As a result of seems usable in both the adjective and the adverb ways.
-However, its adjective-like use has a variation: it can easily go straight after its noun, but if placed straight after the verb BE in sentences like (c), it usually drops as leaving is/was a result of … .
+As a result of seems able to make both the adjective and the adverb phrases.
+However, the adjective-like use has a variation: after link verbs (BE, SEEM, LOOK, REMAIN etc.) in sentences like (c), it usually drops as leaving is/was a result of … .

+Thanks to also seems restricted in its use.
 Many years ago, when I used to assess the academic writing of French-speaking students, I noticed that they used thanks to more frequently than I was accustomed to seeing in English, and that in some cases because of seemed better.
-Knowing a little French myself, I quickly realised that thanks to was a direct translation of grâce à, which, I guessed, was more common in French than thanks to is in English.
+Knowing a little French myself, I quickly realised that thanks to was a direct translation of grâce à, which I guessed was more common in French than thanks to is in English.
 To help the students, therefore, I needed to work out exactly when thanks to is appropriate in English and when it is not.

 (f) Thanks to everyone’s hard work, the road was soon clear.